magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/using-template-resolver/index.md

 ## Create web page templates

-In your project directory, create a `templates` directory with [Mustache][] template files for the different pieces of the HTML page.
+In your project directory, create a `templates` directory.
+This directory will house [Mustache][] template files for the different pieces of the HTML page.

 **`open-document.mst`**